IBM/AI-IBMi-guide/src/content/docs/code_assist/WCA.md

 # General updates on the IBM-backed code assistant project

-IBM i working on a code assistant project based on the IBM Granite series of models.
+IBM i working on a code assistant project for IBM i based on the IBM Granite series of models.
-This project, which may end up branded as "Watson Code Assistant for IBM i,"
+The statement of direction can be found [here](https://www.ibm.com/docs/en/announcements/statement-direction-code-assistant-rpg).

 When there is an official announcement from IBM, this page will be updated.
 In the meantime, listed here are some reference materials that you can use for more information: